datalad-handbook/book/docs/basics/101-139-hostingservices.rst

    :term:`GitHub`, or :term:`GitLab`, it can be used to connect and authenticate without supplying your username or password for each action.

-   This `tutorial by GitHub <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_ is a detailed step-by-step instruction to generate and use SSH keys for authentication, and it also shows you how to add your public SSH key to your GitHub account so that you can install or clone datasets or Git repositories via ``SSH`` (in addition to the ``http`` protocol), and the same procedure applies to GitLab and Gin.
+   A tutorial by GitHub at `docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_ has a detailed step-by-step instruction to generate and use SSH keys for authentication.
+   You will also learn how add your public SSH key to your hosting service account so that you can install or clone datasets or Git repositories via ``SSH`` (in addition to the ``http`` protocol).

    Don't be intimidated if you have never done this before -- it is fast and easy:
    First, you need to create a private and a public key (an SSH key pair).